What to Eat at Oracle Park This Season

 Sweet and savory fish tacos are the draw at The Cove.
 How could you say no to beer-battered fish tacos topped with pineapple slaw?

 The Dog House

-In addition to just-picked fresh fare and warm house-made soups, Farmers' Market Cart offers craft beers and craft cocktails on draft.
+In addition to just-picked fresh fare and warm house-made soups, Farmers' Market Stand offers craft beers and craft cocktails on draft.
 Try the crab sandwiches and Gruyere grilled cheese.

 Make sure you come to Oracle Park this season on an empty stomach.
 You don't want to pass this food up!